SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 ..
 FIXME: Update this section if, as, and when variadics start working for initializers.
    The fact that they don't work currently is rdar://16535434.

-The following example defines a structure to store temperatures expressed in the Celsius scale.
+The following example defines a structure called ``Celsius``, which stores temperatures expressed in the Celsius scale.
-It implements two custom initializers, each of which initializes a new instance of the structure with a value from a different temperature scale:
+The ``Celsius`` structure implements two custom initializers, each of which initializes a new instance of the structure with a value from a different temperature scale: